vfscalfani/LillyMol_6_cmake/README.md

 `libre2_dev` installed.

-When the old LillyMol was built, there were incompatible versions of zlib in use and it caused consiserable problems.
+When the old LillyMol was built, there were incompatible versions of zlib in use and it caused considerable problems.
 On up to date Ubuntu systems this should be installed by default.

 There are some executables that are not built by default that depend on